Close links with and employment opportunities in New Zealand have led to considerable migration of Pacific peoples to New Zealand.

 - more than 50,000 Tongans (with almost 99,000 in Tonga).

 In 2007 the Recognised Seasonal Employer scheme was introduced.
 This brings thousands of workers from the Pacific Islands each year to work in New Zealand horticulture and viticulture on short-term contracts.

 Government aid is not the only source of financial help sent from New Zealand to the Pacific Islands.
 A lot of money is sent home by those who have emigrated.
 Known as remittances, these gifts to family have been a major source of development finance for island nations.

 Aid in the 2000s

 In the 2000s over half of New Zealand aid went to the Pacific region.
-Countries facing the greatest challenges – Papua New Guinea, the Solomon Islands, and Vanuatu – received the greatest amount.
-The Cook Islands, Tonga, Samoa, Kiribati, Fiji, Tuvalu, Niue and Tokelau were also assisted.
+Countries facing the greatest challenges – Papua New Guinea, Solomon Islands, and Vanuatu – received the greatest amount.
+Cook Islands, Tonga, Samoa, Kiribati, Fiji, Tuvalu, Niue and Tokelau were also assisted.
 From 2008, the new National-led government shifted the focus of aid efforts from poverty alleviation to sustainable economic development.